top of page

 3 - 6 years

-Examples of Montessori concepts/activities for preschool age:
+Examples of Montessori concepts/activities for primary students: